Temporal Locality in Online Algorithms: Automated Algorithm Synthesis

 \subsection{Synthesis Results}

 We now give some results for the online file migration problem obtained using the synthesis approach.
-First, we discuss algorithms with small values of $T=1,2,3$ and then provide observations for $T=4$ and $T=5$.
+We showcase time-local algorithms with small values of $T=1,2,3$ and then provide observations for $T=4$ and $T=5$.